What The Guild is doing

 Since the COVID-19 crisis began, The NewsGuild-CWA has been fighting for:

 - Inclusion of news industry workers in the next COVID-19 stimulus packages.
 We won this fight in December 2020. (read more)

 - Paid time off for any COVID-19 illnesses

-- Overtime pay for employees who work more than 40 hours, or beyond the limit set out in their contracts
+- Overtime pay for employees who work more than 40 hours, or beyond the limit set in their contracts

-- Ergonomic and equipment setups at home
+- Ergonomic equipment and setups for employees working at home

 - Safety equipment for anyone working in the field (including disinfectant wipes, alcohol spray, hand sanitizer, N95 masks, gloves and more)